Voltar para o blog

 Pricing well is not complicated.
 You need three numbers and a simple formula.

-What is CMV and why does it control your price
+What is COGS and why does it control your price

-COGS is the Cost of Goods Sold — the percentage of the sales price that goes towards the inputs for the dish.
+COGS is the Cost of Goods Sold — the percentage of the sales price that goes towards the ingredients for the dish.
 It is the restaurant's financial health thermometer.

 ideal COGS by segment: